sonrabakarim/barlkk/_posts/2016-10-28-awesome-react-components.md

 ---
 {% include toc %}

 One of the best parts of building with React is discovering new and awesome open source components to use.
-Rather than throwing the [kitchen](https://github.com/karl1992/awesome-react-components-all) [sink](https://github.com/enaqx/awesome-react#components) at you, here's a curated list of React components and component libraries I think are truly awesome.
+Rather than throwing the <a target="intro" rel="nofollow noreferrer noopener" href="https://github.com/karl1992/awesome-react-components-all">kitchen</a> <a target="intro" rel="nofollow noreferrer noopener" href="https://github.com/enaqx/awesome-react#components">sink</a> at you, here's a curated list of React components and component libraries I think are truly awesome.

 Looking for something more in-depth and hackable?
 Checkout the [OpusCapita Showroom](https://github.com/OpusCapitaBES/js-react-showroom-client).
 {: .notice--info }